Federal Estate Tax

 On behalf of David Whitlock at Whitlock Canter LLC

-A federal estate tax return is required if the sum of the assets held at death plus the taxable gifts made during the life of the Decedent are more than the federal exemption equivalent ($5,490,000 as of 2017).
-Even though a spouse can pass an unlimited amount to his or her spouse during life or at death, the assets left to a spouse at death do count towards the $5,490,000 exemption equivalent.
+A federal estate tax return is required if the sum of the assets held at death plus the taxable gifts made during the life of the Decedent are more than the federal exemption equivalent ($13,610,000 as of 2024).

 The federal estate tax return is due and the taxes must be paid within 9 months of the date of death.
 A six (6) month extension may be obtained if timely and properly filed.
 The penalties for failure to comply with the filing requirements are substantial and special care should be taken to avoid their imposition by the Internal Revenue Service.